DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

   * region: Region where the cluster is running
   * project: Google project under which the cluster is running
   * namespace: (optional) Name of the Kubernetes namespace where the Data Repo instance is deployed
+  * deploymentScript: Name of the deployment script class to run.
+Only required if skipDeployment is false
+  * skipDeployment: (optional) true to skip the deployment script, default is false
+  * skipKubernetes: (optional) true to skip the post-deployment Kubernetes modifications, default is false

+#### Add a new deployment script
+A deployment script is a sub-class of the DeploymentScript base class.
+It specifies the deploy, waitForDeployToFinish, and optional teardown methods that are run once at the beginning and end of a test run, respectively.

 #### Add a new test user specification
 A test user specification is an instance of the TestUserSpecification POJO class, serialized into JSON and saved in the